 Not that you shouldn’t watch all the performances, but it’s difficult, at best, to find the time.
 As a rule, I don’t sleep, so…here are my observations of the nominated performances.

 Ah…the “comedies”.
-This is always a tricky race for me to comment on since I find so few of the show actually…y’know…comic.
-I don’t quite understand how we consistently reward unfunny shows and fail to recognize the funny ones.
-It seems so lazy to just re-nominate the same ensembles year after year.
+This is always a tricky race for me to comment on since I find so few of the shows actually…y’know…comic…certainly not with any consistency.
+I don’t quite understand how we seem to always reward unfunny shows over and over and fail to recognize the the new shows that take risks and are simply hilarious.
+It seems so lazy.
 Oy.

 PART 3: TELEVISION COMEDY